Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

   <summary>Tutorial Overview</summary>

 ## Tutorial Overview
 In this application tutorial, the LeNet algorithm is used to perform image classification on an input image using five AI Engine tiles and PL resources including block RAM.
 A top level block diagram is shown in the following figure.
-An image is loaded from DDR memory through the NoC to block RAM and then to the AI Engine.
+An image is loaded from DDR memory through the Network on Chip (NoC) to block RAM and then to the AI Engine.
 The PL input pre-processing unit receives the input image and sends the output to the first AI Engine tile to perform matrix multiplication.
 The output from the first AI Engine tile goes to a PL unit to perform the first level of max pool and data rearrangement (M1R1).
 The output is fed to the second AI Engine tile and the output from that tile is sent to the PL to perform the second level max pooling and data rearrangement (M2R2).
 The output is then sent to a fully connected layer (FC1) implemented in two AI Engine tiles and uses the rectified linear unit layer (ReLu) as an activation function.
 The outputs from the two AI Engine tiles are then fed into a second fully connected layer implemented in the `core04` AI Engine tile.
 The output is sent to a data conversion unit in the PL and then to the DDR memory through the NoC.
 In between the AI Engine and PL units is a datamover module (refer to the Lenet Controller in the following figure) that contains the following kernels:
 * `mm2s`: a memory mapped to stream kernel to feed data from DDR memory through the NoC to the AI Engine Array
 * `s2mm`: a stream to memory mapped kernel to feed data from the AI Engine Array through NoC to DDR memory

 ![Image of LeNet Block Diagram](images/Lenet_block_diagram_v1.PNG)

 In the design, there are two major PL kernels.
-The input pre-processing unit, M1R1 and M2R2 are contained in the `lenet_kernel` RTL kernel which has already been packaged as a Xilinx object `.xo` (XO) file.
+The input pre-processing units, M1R1 and M2R2 are contained in the `lenet_kernel` RTL kernel which has already been packaged as a Xilinx object `.xo` (XO) file.
 The datamover kernel `dma_hls` provides the interface between the AI Engine and DDR memory.
 The five AI Engine kernels all implement matrix multiplication.
 The matrix dimensions depend on the image dimension, weight dimension, and number of features.

 </details>